fa-patrik/fa-client-app-agent/README.md

 * "write-roles": { "fa-clientportal": ["ROLE_CLIENT_ACCESS"] }
 * "impersonate-roles": { "fa-clientportal": ["ROLE_IMPERSONATE"] }

-Write roles give normal access to Client Portal, while impersonate roles force a readonly mode where the user can impersonate Contacts.
+Write roles give normal access to Client Portal, while impersonate roles force a readonly mode where a user can impersonate Contacts.

-Furthermore, the data your user can view and modify in the Client Portal is limited by FA Back's APIs.
-Therefore, your user should also have sufficient view and modification rights from the FA Back (fa-back) keycloak client.
+Furthermore, the data a user can view and modify in the Client Portal is limited by FA Back's APIs.
+Therefore, a user should also have sufficient view and modification rights from the FA Back (fa-back) keycloak client.
 FA Back comes pre-configured with two roles that may be used out of the box:

 * ROLE_CLIENT_PORTAL (view, modify, limited visibility)
 * ROLE_CLIENT_PORTAL_IMPERSONATE (view, access to FA Back process "Impersonate in Client Portal")